-WPHF is filling crucial funding gaps for local women’s organizations in Sudan, supporting them to respond to the COVID-19 global pandemic and sustain their critical operations on the front lines.
+WPHF is filling crucial funding gaps for local women’s organizations in Sudan, supporting them to advance women’s leadership in conflict resolution efforts and strengthening their capacity to work on the implementation of the Women, Peace and Security (WPS) agenda on the front lines.

 Our Partners

-• Sahari Organization for Development and the Sudanese Family Planning Association on a project to raise awareness on COVID-19 and SRHR as well as provide food security through cash transfers for women economically impacted by the COVID-19 crisis.
+- Sahari Organization for Development — together with the Sudanese Family Planning Association — on a project to raise awareness on COVID-19 and SRHR as well as provide food security through cash transfers for women economically impacted by the COVID-19 crisis.

 Explore our Full List of WPHF COVID-19 Emergency Response Window Partners Around the World